JobAutomated/Platform/README.md

 <!-- wp:paragraph -->
 <p>Each single task has a value in JATs and completing it, will earn you this many tokens. </p>
 <!-- /wp:paragraph -->

+Below are the most recent tasks to take.

+Social media extraction:

+1) Build a Medium crawler who extracts all texts (title, text, author) from a given tag.
+VALUE: 10 JATs
+2) Build a Twitter crawler who extracts all tweets with a given hashtag from a certain period of time.
+VALUES: 5 JATs
+3) Build a GitHub crawler who finds all
+4) Build an AngelList crawler who finds all companies in a particular niche (i.e. fintechs or AI-startups)